Updated April 2023

 Background

-Drupal 7 was originally released on January 11, 2011 and has become a standard in website management over the last decade.
-As with all good things, Drupal 7's time has passed, and most support for Drupal 7 and its third-party modules and themes has ended.
+Drupal 7 was originally released on January 11, 2011 and became a standard in website management over the next decade.
+But, as with all good things, Drupal 7's time has passed, and most support for Drupal 7 and its third-party modules and themes has ended.
 The Drupal organization had planned to end all support back in 2021, but due to the COVID pandemic they extended security support until the end of 2022.
-Upon further evaluation, they have extended security support once more until the end of 2023.
+Upon further evaluation, they have extended security support once more until January of 2025, but this was the final extension.

 This does not mean that it is okay to continue on and ignore your Drupal 7 sites — with each passing month, there is a greater chance of problems developing that may not easily be fixed.
 The only support being offered now is for security issues, so if anything breaks due to server upgrades, you will pretty much be out-of-luck.